SPYR0999/8-bit-computer/README.md

 # Rev1 of the schematic is comming soon.
 Stay tuned!
 #
 # Please keep in ming that any of the informations below are subject to changes.
-# -The CPU is planned to be an Atmega16a
-# -The video chip was planned to be an Atmega328p, however, it might be replaced by an Atmega8 or similar in order to have more GPIO pins.
-The initial concept may be used in aditions of transistors to set higher addresses lines low while reading because of the low memory bloc allocated to it.
-A redefined character set may only be available if a RAM expansion is present.
+# -Two separate Atmega16a will be used for the CPU and the video chip.
-# -Sound will be obtained with 3 NE555 multiwaveforms generators in adition of transistors and an atmega8.
+# -Sound will be obtained with 3 NE555 multi-waveforms generators in adition of transistors an Atmega16a, and an Atmega328p.
 This whole setup will be on a sound card plugging in the computer via expansion slots.
 # -The computer will have 32K SRAM located on a single chip.
 The chip will be an UM61256FK-15.
-An additional 32K RAM might be available on an expansion card.
+An additional 32K RAM will be available on an expansion card.
+# -A redefined character set will be available but only is a RAM epansion card is present (the RAM expansion might be on the sound card, if so, the sound memory will also be in this area).
 #
 # Here's the current memory map of the computer:
 #   -0000-7FFF = Total memory